pspete/psPAS/docs/collections/_docs/10-compatibility.md

 ### Get-PASPTAEvent

+- Version 11.3 introduced new parameters for filtering events
+  - Supports:
+    - status
+    - fromUpdateDate
 - Version 11.4 introduced new parameters for filtering events
   - Supports:
-    - status
     - accountID